dtrelogan/react-formstate/docs/workingWithFormState.md

   // If we are using the same form for CRUD 'creates' and 'updates',
   // and if in 'create' mode, props.model is null or undefined,
   // and if we have to do something dynamic during render based on country,
-  // we can initialize a default value for country using the 'add' method. if (!this.formState.get('country')) {
+  // we can initialize a default value for country using the 'injectField' method. if (!this.formState.get('country')) {
-    this.formState.add(this.state, 'country', 'USA');
+    this.formState.injectField(this.state, 'country', 'USA');

-    // The 'add' method can inject both primitive types and objects.
+    // The 'injectField' method can inject both primitive types and objects.
-    // The main difference between using add and injectModel
+    // The main difference between using injectField and injectModel
     // is whether you are injecting your root form model,
-    // or a specific field within that model. this.formState.add(this.state, 'favoriteFormPackage', {name: 'react-formstate', foundedIn: 2016});
+    // or a specific field within that model. this.formState.injectField(this.state, 'favoriteFormPackage', {name: 'react-formstate', foundedIn: 2016});
   }
 }
 ```